 - Optionally rewrites the email

-- Provides nicer formatting, rewrite generated links, custom signatures, etc.
+- Provides nicer formatting, rewrites generated links, custom signatures, etc.

 - Combine multiple emails together (so someone that gets 20 purchase order notifications in a day can just get one summary email).

 There are setup pages where you define the rules that you want for classifying the emails as well as the look and feel of the generated emails, as well as pages for being able to view the emails being generated, statistics regarding the emails, etc.

 The Email Proxy server is in beta-testing now at a large PeopleSoft customer that services multi businesses with their PeopleSoft applications and should be generally available shortly.

 Continuing on in the cool stuff we’ve been working on series, I wanted to post something about a topic that goes way, way back.

 Many years ago, Dave Yoder of Rainbird asked me at a DMUG user conference about how to get variable expansion support for file name references when building a project inside Application Designer.

 Without having variables that you can expand, you always have to remember to change the name of the file that will be generated each time you build records/views/indexes, etc. It’s really easy to forget and lose old copies.
 If you care about saving copies for yourself or for audit purposes, then it gets tiresome to always remember.

 Here’s some screenshots of what we have put together to address this particular issue.
 The first two screenshots show the Application Designer Build Settings dialog with the build log file set to c:temp%YEAR%%MONTH%%DAY%PSBUILD_%DBNAME%.log.
 Here we are just changing the log file, but it works for any of the files that would get generated when doing builds in Application Designer.